-Middle School/Teen Registration: Middle school/teens may self-register as a guest for CYS programs by completing the Youth Program Registration Form.
-Forms are available at youth services facilities.
+Middle School/Teen Registration: Middle school/teens may self-register as a guest for CYS programs by completing the Youth Program Registration & Sponsor Consent IMCOM Form 34.
+Forms are available at youth services facilities and may be returned to Parent Central Services or Youth Program.
 Youth may attend the regular Youth Programs (not field trips or special events until registration is finalized) as a guest member immediately upon receipt of completed form.
 CYS staff will validate the registration form.
 If registration is not validated within 5 working days from receipt of form, youth's guest membership will be cancelled.
 Once registration is validated (and, if required, DA 7725 is completed and returned), an annual pass will be issued to youth.